albertcalv/bsc.spark/README.md

 Application Properties:

--spark.driver.maxResultSize	1g	Limit of total size of serialized results of all partitions for each Spark action (e.g. collect).
+	spark.driver.maxResultSize 1g #Limit of total size of serialized results of all partitions for each Spark action (e.g. collect).
 Should be at least 1M, or 0 for unlimited.
 Jobs will be aborted if the total size is above this limit.
 Having a high limit may cause out-of-memory errors in driver (depends on spark.driver.memory and memory overhead of objects in JVM).
-Setting a proper limit can protect the driver from out-of-memory errors.
--spark.driver.memory	512m	Amount of memory to use for the driver process, i.e. where SparkContext is initialized. (e.g. 512m, 2g).
--spark.executor.memory	512m	Amount of memory to use per executor process, in the same format as JVM memory strings (e.g. 512m, 2g).
--spark.local.dir	/tmp	Directory to use for "scratch" space in Spark, including map output files and RDDs that get stored on disk.
+Setting a proper limit can protect the driver from out-of-memory errors. spark.driver.memory 512m #Amount of memory to use for the driver process, i.e. where SparkContext is initialized. (e.g. 512m, 2g). spark.executor.memory	512m	Amount of memory to use per executor process, in the same format as JVM memory strings (e.g. 512m, 2g). spark.local.dir	/tmp	Directory to use for "scratch" space in Spark, including map output files and RDDs that get stored on disk.
 This should be on a fast, local disk in your system.
 It can also be a comma-separated list of multiple directories on different disks.
-NOTE: In Spark 1.0 and later this will be overriden by SPARK_LOCAL_DIRS (Standalone, Mesos) or LOCAL_DIRS (YARN) environment variables set by the cluster manager.
--spark.logConf	false	Logs the effective SparkConf as INFO when a SparkContext is started.
+NOTE: In Spark 1.0 and later this will be overriden by SPARK_LOCAL_DIRS (Standalone, Mesos) or LOCAL_DIRS (YARN) environment variables set by the cluster manager. spark.logConf	false	Logs the effective SparkConf as INFO when a SparkContext is started.

 Shuffle Behavior